 Causes of Flatulence

-Occasionally, excess flatulence — or indeed, not breaking wind at all — can be linked to something more serious.
-If you are concerned about your health, you should consult your GP or healthcare professional.
+Very occasionally, excess flatulence — or indeed, not breaking wind at all — can be linked to something more serious.
+If you're concerned about your health, you should consult your GP or healthcare practitioner.

 - Ensure you follow a healthy, balanced diet, high in fibre